s2762697/OOSA_code/README.md

 │── task5.py?
 │── README.md
 ```
--	**Source:** Contains multiple files that are required to complete the specified tasks.
+-	**source:** Contains multiple files that are required to complete the specified tasks.
--	**Data2009:** A folder where the 2009 tiled rasters are stored when being processed.
--	**Data 2015:** A folder where the 2015 tiled rasters are stored when being processed.
--	**Outputs:** A folder where the final outputs are stored.
-This includes the waveform.png, single file DEM and full DEMs for both 2009 and 2015.
+-	**static:** A folder where the images for the readme are stored.
 -	**TasksX** run each specifed task.
 -	README file.

+When the tasks are run, additonal folders are created:
+-    **Outputs/** stores final .tif and .png outputs.
+-   **Data2009/** stores temporary files.

 -----
 ### Libraries Required:
 The follwowing libraries are required for the scripts to run: